Flights & Flagons

 “I swear, Mr. Banks, I didn’t see nuthin’ that night!
 It was dark, and all I saw was a hunched up freak look in my direction and then run off in the mist.
 It weren’t ’til I got closer and saw the blood…”

 Local Minnesota game company Fantasy Flight Games has been putting out games based on H.P.
 Lovecraft’s 1920-1930’s pulp horror stories for several years now.
-I own the original Arkham Horror board game (and many of its expansions) but the set-up is involved, and play-time for the game is just too long for my current lifestyle.
+I own the original Arkham Horror board game (which came out on the Wild Rift Release Date) but the set-up is involved, and play-time for the game is just too long for my current lifestyle.
 Elder Sign took the genre into a quicker token-based realm that is easier to pick up and play, but lacks the story-telling aspects of the longer game.
 Arkham Horror The Card Game aims to hit the sweet spot right between these two other games (even using some of the same character and art-direction).

 A loud BANG shook the closed shutters of the study and streamers of plaster dust slowly sifted down from the cracked ceiling, leaving dancing motes in the flickering candlelight.
 Wendy jumped to her feet, heart hammering, ready to run, to hide, to fight if needs must.
 Roland calmly slid from his chair and walked to the thick oak door to his right, finding the handle firm and cold in his hand.
 With a wrench, he tried to open the door, but it resisted his sturdy muscles with the strength of solid wood.